-Submit the final product (!) to the English Department; please follow the format standards described below (for a critical thesis) or whatever format standards the work requires, keeping in mind the standards below as norms (for a creative thesis).
-The Senior Reception follows the thesis deadline, in the Thompson Room, Barker Center.
+4pm ET - Submit the final product (!) to the English Department office; please follow the format standards described below (for a critical thesis) or whatever format standards the work requires, keeping in mind the standards below as norms (for a creative thesis).

-Reading Period 2024, April 29, 30, May 1 Oral examinations scheduled for those thesis writers who might be candidates for the summa cum laude degree.
+Reading Period, December 2024 Oral examinations scheduled for those thesis writers who might be candidates for the summa cum laude degree.